astronomer/docs/astro/ci-cd-templates/bitbucket.md

 sidebar_label: Bitbucket
 title: Astro CI/CD templates for Bitbucket
 id: bitbucket
-description: Use pre-built Astronomer CI/CD templates to automate deploying Apache Airflow DAGs to Astro using BitBucket.
+description: Use pre-built Astronomer CI/CD templates to automate deploying Apache Airflow® DAGs to Astro using BitBucket.
 ---

 Use the following CI/CD templates to automate deploying [Apache Airflow®](https://airflow.apache.org/) DAGs from a Git repository to Astro with [Bitbucket](https://bitbucket.org/product).